eetann/notion-tweaks/README.md

 + [`Share` a database with yout integration](https://developers.notion.com/docs)
 + `Select API` and `GAS URL or Notion API key`
 + z10n Database id
-+ Turn on `Create Page of z10n database` the Settings page
++ Turn on `Create Page of z10n database` in the Settings page
 + If you have already opened a Notion page, reload it